The Making of a Software Wind-Tunnel (part 3)

 Boundaries can be formed by hard physical containment, like the edge of a container, the filling of a cache or store, the exceeding of a limit) or they can be logical boundaries such as when a rate of change exceeds a speed limit.
 Suppose you have two scales in your system, like memory:

-Memory used (bytes) / Cache size (bytes)
+Memory used (bytes) / Cache size (bytes)or

 Data rate (B/s) / Cache emptying size (B/s)